 What Is the Average Payout for a Motorcycle Accident?

-If the average payout for a motorcycle accident is calculated using only figures by taking the total cumulative value of claims and dividing by the number of claims, then the average payout works out to be $185,000 per accident.
+If the average settlement for a motorcycle accident is calculated using only figures by taking the total cumulative value of claims and dividing by the number of claims, then the average compensation for a motorcycle accident works out to be $185,000 per accident.
 However, the compensation given varies significantly from accident to accident, depending on the severity of the accident, damages sustained, and evidence presented.

 The most accurate way to determine the average payout for motorcycle accidents is to classify them by injury type.
 Soft tissue injuries tend to have lower settlement amounts, since the injuries are less severe.
 If you have suffered a soft tissue injury, average compensation may be close to the following: $2,500 to $10,000 for whiplash, $100,000 to $350,000 if you have suffered a herniated disc, approximately $$15,000 for an ankle sprain and approximately $20,000 for a shoulder injury.